Skip to main content

 7. 7

-Vermont exam — the numbers that matter
+Vermont exam — the facts that matter

-Regulator: Vermont Real Estate Commission (VREC)
+Regulator: Vermont OPR Real Estate Commission

-Pre-license: 40 hours, VREC-approved
+Pre-license: 40 hours, OPR-approved

 Test provider: PSI